sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 ```

 Here's how this works:
-* Make an array of remove commands containing just the symbolic name of the entry (which SAI challenger automatically translates into OIDs when it calls the actual APIs, see [Pattern: The magic of dpu.process\_commmands()](#pattern-the-magic-of-dpuprocess_commmands)), and the operation code `remove`
+* Make an array of remove commands containing just the symbolic name of the entry (which SAI challenger automatically translates into OIDs when it calls the actual APIs, see [Pattern: The magic of dpu.process\_commands()](#pattern-the-magic-of-dpuprocess_commands)), and the operation code `remove`
 * Reverse the order of the array
 * Provide an iterator (generator) to this array as return value

 ### Pattern: reading JSON config files and applying them
 One technique is to create static JSON files representing create and remove commands, reading them in a test-case and applying them to the DUT.

 For example, here is the complete code from a test-case which does this.
 We  read create (setup) and remove (teardown) commands stored in separate files and apply them.
-Another possiblity would be to store only the create commands as a file, and generate the remove commands from the create commands at runtime, using techniques described in [Pattern: `make_remove_cmds()` helper](#pattern-make_remove_cmds-helper).
+Another possibility would be to store only the create commands as a file, and generate the remove commands from the create commands at runtime, using techniques described in [Pattern: `make_remove_cmds()` helper](#pattern-make_remove_cmds-helper).
 ```
 import json
 from pathlib import Path